 Kristoff enrolled in all Psychology subjects, which were technically Chloe’s major subjects.
 Thus, they would be classmates in most of Kristoff’s subjects for the whole semester.

-Chloe hoped he would leave her alone because she couldn’t move if there was someone lurking near her.
+Chloe hoped he would leave her alone because she couldn’t move if there were someone lurking near her.
 It seemed that Kristoff was also planning to spend the rest of the time waiting for their next class in the library.
 So she started conversing with him, thinking she might get some clues from this cross-enrollee.
 She wanted to find out if she was the only one who had no idea about the university’s whereabouts.

 “Do you know anything about this university?
 You know, its origins, its founders?”
 Chloe asked.